Ursula Owusu: Early life and education

 Ursula hails from Akim Oda in the Eastern Region of Ghana.
-She attended Labone Senior High School and proceeded to Mfantsiman Girls Secondary School for sixth form education.
-She continued to the University of Ghana and the Ghana School Of Law, where she obtained an LLB.
+She attended Labone Senior High School and proceeded to Mfantsiman Girls Secondary School for sixth-form education.
+She continued to the University of Ghana and the Ghana School of Law, where she obtained an LL.B..
 She was called to the bar in 1990.
-She obtained a master's degree in Conflict, Peace and Security from the Kofi Annan International Peacekeeping Training Centre.
+She obtained a master's degree in Conflict, Peace, and Security from the Kofi Annan International Peacekeeping Training Centre.
 She also has a certificate in Government Integrity from the International Law Institute.
 She also holds a Project Management and Planning Certificate from GIMPA.

 Career

-She worked for ten years as a lawyer at Akufo-Addo, Prempeh & Co. law firm before moving into the telecommunication industry to lead a telecom technology company.
+She worked for 10 years as a lawyer at the Akufo-Addo, Prempeh & Co. law firm before moving into the telecommunication industry to lead a telecom technology company.

-In June 2024, she made an address at the launch of the Ms Geek Ghana Competition which aims at empowering young women in the field of ICT.
+In June 2024, she made an address at the launch of the Ms. Geek Ghana Competition which aims at empowering young women in the field of ICT.

+The former communications minister, Ursula-Ekuful, shared that she turned down a spot at Yale University to get married.
+She was torn between pursuing her education and marrying the man she loved but ultimately chose marriage.
+Ursula expressed that she doesn’t regret her decision, saying it was a crossroads moment that shaped her future.
+She’s now happily married to Dr. Sam Ekuful, a senior consultant and owner of Ekuful Eyecare.

+Speaking at the 2023 International Women’s Day organized by eTranzact Ghana Ltd., Ursula spoke out about the pressure single women face in Ghana, saying they’re often seen as unwhole without a man.
+She highlighted the societal stigma attached to being single, emphasizing it's unfair to judge women’s worth based on their marital status.

 Politics

-In 2012, she was elected as the first Member of Parliament for newly-created Ablekuma West Constituency.
+In 2012, Ursula Owusu-Ekuful was elected as the first Member of Parliament for the newly created Ablekuma West Constituency.

 In 2015, she contested and won the NPP parliamentary primaries in the Ablekuma West Constituency.
-She proceeded to retain her parliamentary seat during the 2016 Ghanaian general elections by winning with 34,376 votes out of the 60,558 valid votes cast making 56.96%.
-She and other female MPs were subjected to vitriolic attacks following a dispute over places reserved for female members of parliament.
-She was reported as saying that she was considering her future in politics, but in 2017, she was appointed the Minister for Communications by President Akufo-Addo.
+She proceeded to retain her parliamentary seat during the 2016 Ghanaian general elections by winning with 34,376 votes out of the 60,558 valid votes cast, making 56.96%.
+Ursula Owusu-Ekuful and other female MPs were subjected to vitriolic attacks following a dispute over places reserved for female members of parliament.
+She was reported as saying that she was considering her future in politics but in 2017, she was appointed the Minister of Communications and digitalization by President Akufo-Addo.

-In December 2020, she contested for re-election as member of parliament.
-Going into the election as the incumbent Member of Parliament of the Ablekuma West (Ghana parliament Constituency), she retained her seat after polling 37,363 out of 69,353 votes.
-Her closest competitor Rev. Kweku Addo of the National Democratic Congress (NDC) was second with 30,733 votes, whilst the other candidates who contested from the other parties, GUM, LPG and PNC polled 359, 330 and 65, respectively.
+In December 2020, she contested the re-election as a member of Parliament.
+Going into the election as the incumbent Member of Parliament of the Ablekuma West (Ghana Parliament) constituency, she retained her seat after polling 37,363 out of 69,353 votes.
+Her closest competitor, Rev. Kweku Addo of the National Democratic Congress (NDC), was second with 30,733 votes, while the other candidates who contested from the other parties, GUM, LPG, and PNC, polled 359, 330, and 65, respectively.

 Parliamentary Committees

-She is currently serving on the following Parliamentary committees:
+Ursula Owusu-Ekuful is currently serving on the following parliamentary committees: